-Molecular Dynamics Simulations of Weak Detonations
+Molecular dynamics simulations of weak detonations

-Morag Am-Shallem, Yehuda Zeiri, Sergey V. Zybin, and Ronnie Kosloff The Fritz Haber Research Center, The Hebrew University, Jerusalem 91904, Israel Department of Biomedical Engineering, Ben-Gurion University, Beer-Sheva 84105, Israel Chemistry Department, NRCN, P.O.
-Box 9001, Beer-Sheva 84190, Israel Materials & Process Simulation Center, California Institute of Technology, Pasadena, California 91125
+Morag Am-Shallem, Yehuda Zeiri, Sergey V. Zybin, and Ronnie Kosloff

+Fritz Haber Research Center, Hebrew University, Jerusalem 91904, Israel

+Department of Biomedical Engineering, Ben-Gurion University, Beer-Sheva 84105, Israel

+Chemistry Department, NRCN, P.O.
+Box 9001, Beer-Sheva 84190, Israel

+Materials and Process Simulation Center, California Institute of Technology, Pasadena, California 91125, USA

+(Received 13 June 2011; revised manuscript received 31 October 2011; published 12 December 2011)

-Detonation of a three-dimensional reactive non-isotropic molecular crystal is modeled using molecular dynamics simulations.
+Detonation of a three-dimensional reactive nonisotropic molecular crystal is modeled using molecular dynamics simulations.
 The detonation process is initiated by an impulse, followed by the creation of a stable fast reactive shock wave.
 The terminal shock velocity is independent of the initiation conditions.
 Further analysis shows supersonic propagation decoupled from the dynamics of the decomposed material left behind the shock front.
 The dependence of the shock velocity on crystal nonlinear compressibility resembles solitary behavior.
 These properties categorize the phenomena as a weak detonation.
 The dependence of the detonation wave on microscopic potential parameters was investigated.
 An increase in detonation velocity with the reaction exothermicity reaching a saturation value is observed.
 In all other respects the model crystal exhibits typical properties of a molecular crystal.